Allan-Poto/cs2102-database-project/README.md

 ### Employees

 Total number of Employees: 43
 Each Department:

 - 5 Juniors
 - 2 Seniors
 - 1 Manager
-**Note that Employees 41, 42, 43 are resigned junior, senior and manager respectively, all from department 1**
+**Note that Employees 41, 42, 43 are resigned junior, senior and manager respectively, all from Engineering department**

 ### Meeting Rooms

 - Floors: 5
 - Rooms per Floor: 5
 - Rooms per Dpt: 5

-**Repeated room name (owl, eagle) on differnt floor** **Dpt ID -> Floor belonging to that Dpt**
+**Repeated room name (owl, eagle) on differnt floor**
+**Dpt ID -> Floor belonging to that Dpt**

 ### Updates